-7 Defensive Driving Tips to Avoid a Car Accident
+7 Defensive Driving Tips

 You can never predict the actions of other motorists sharing the roadway.
 Because of this, driving defensively can help you identify and appropriately respond to threats to ensure your safety.